CosmosContracts/elections/operations/lil_d/lil_d_proposal.md

 This proposal seeks to confirm or reject Lil D (juno1kkerfymlqzjd45xlvvle6yyjh849m7xvpf9jaq) to the Operations Department to perform the duties defined in the Juno Charter.

-Find more at the nominee’s social media: <https://twitter.com/CoiningReason or _lild_ on Discord
+Find more at the nominee’s social media: <https://twitter.com/CoiningReason or _lild._ on Discord

 You can view all the Operations nominees and their formal nominations at the [Operations nomination thread on Commonwealth](https://commonwealth.im/juno/discussion/14947-juno-charter-operations-departmentnominations-round-2-closed?comment=72110).